vectorgrp/sil-kit/docs/configuration/tracing-configuration.rst

     Please note, that all members of ``MdfChannel`` are optional and that the empty string is a valid configuration choice.
     The empty string matches the empty text value, or it indicates the absence of the corresponding MDF meta data.
     To ensure that a ``MdfChannel`` member is not part of MDF channel selection, remove it from the configuration.
-    If no ``MdfChannel`` members are specified, the channel selection will use SILKIT internal criteria.
+    If no ``MdfChannel`` members are specified, the channel selection will use SIL Kit internal criteria.